-System requirements for BMW/Mercedes-Benz: Your car head unit needs an online connection to communicate with the cloud.
+System requirements for BMW/Mercedes-Benz/Mini: Your car head unit needs an online connection to communicate with the cloud.
 There are various ways to accomplish this either by tethering with a phone or by inserting a separate SIM card.
 Contact your car dealer for details.

 Please check the Where To?
 API page for details.